MUSA SYEED is an independent filmmaker and writer.

 His previous films include the short documentaries BRONX PRINCESS (Official Selection: Berlinale) and A SON’S SACRIFICE (Best Short Doc, Tribeca Film Festival & International Documentary Awards).
 Both films had national PBS broadcasts and were co-produced with Yoni Brook.

 He also co-directed THE CALLING, a documentary miniseries for PBS’ Independent Lens, and contributed several video reports for TIME.com.
 In the interactive space, Syeed was a co-producer of the transmedia storytelling project #30DaysRamadan, which was developed at a Mozilla Hackathon and supported by ITVS.

-Syeed was an adjunct professor of documentary production at Williams College and a Fulbright Fellow in Cairo, Egypt, where he focused on experimental filmmaking.
+Syeed was a teaching artist for the Tribeca Film Institute and an adjunct professor of documentary production at Williams College.
+As a Fulbright Fellow, Syeed lived in Cairo, Egypt, where he focused on experimental filmmaking.
 He is an alumnus of New York University’s Tisch School of the Arts and the Middle Eastern & Islamic Studies Department.